 - No heparin at all administered.
-(Event en reasons registered in eCRF). - AAA appears to be mycotic or inflammatory during surgery.
-(Event registered in eCRF). - During surgery an aorto-caval fistula or an aorto-enteric fistula appears to be present.
-(Event registered in eCRF) - ICF not signed before the first procedure (first ICF to be signed by subject); Missing ICF from file - Signed ICF not in site file/lost - Failure to report SAE (either late or not at all)
+(Event and reasons registered in eCRF). - ICF not signed before the first procedure (first ICF to be signed by subject); Missing ICF from file - Signed ICF not in site file/lost - Failure to report SAE (not reported at all)